-From COVID to Malaria: The potential of mRNA vaccines | DW | 29.07.2021
+From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

 In both cases, the human immune system will have to kill off all the bad cells, while leaving all the good or healthy cells intact and untouched.

 It's too early to say whether mRNA technology will revolutionize medicine.
 But it's clear that researchers hope it will do that.
-If all we achieve for a start is mRNA vaccines against the common flu, we would have gained a lot.
+If all we achieve is an mRNA vaccine against the common flu as a start, we would have gained a lot.

 If researchers find they can use mRNA to mobilize the immune system and target specific pathogens to destroy them, that would indeed be a breakthrough.
 That would enable the technology to be used in other areas, previously overlooked or untested.

-It may even be revolutionary enough if mRNA enabled vaccines to grow as a first line of defense, rather than our relying on medicinal treatments once an infection has taken hold.
+It may even be revolutionary enough if mRNA-enabled vaccines grow into a first line of defense, rather than our relying on medicinal treatments once an infection has taken hold.
 Vaccination is cheaper for both people and national health systems.